NVEGroschopp/Automated-Temp-Tester-PMDC/README.md

 1. Start by adjusting the PID for the brake.
 2. Select correct model for the brake and send configuration.
 3. Enter correct addresses for each device (see below) and check all physical connections.
+4. Set the power supply to the correct voltage and run the motor.
+5. Turn on the brake fan.
+6. Hit Start button to start the program.

 ![Device Address](image/Device%20Address.PNG)